 07 Dec Why was the Adoption and Safe Families Act (ASFA) unconstitutional??

-The Adoption and Safe Families Act was designed to take away parent’s constitutional legal custody of their child so the child could be adopted out by a foster family.
+The Adoption and Safe Families Act was designed to quickly take away a parents’ legal custody of their child so the child could be adopted out by a foster family.
 However, it failed to grant parents more protections, like jury trial rights.
 A reduction of a constitutional right is supposed to be “narrowly tailored” or proportional (big constitutional right? then small restrictions).
 ASFA was one sided.
 It took away fundamental, liberty interest, constitutional family rights to the “care, control, and companionship” of and with a minor child….in a fatal blow.
-In return, it didn’t give protections, like jury trial rights, for parent to keep legal rights of their own child.
+In return, it didn’t give protections, like jury trial rights, for parents to keep legal rights to their own child.
 You are probably aware that Congress (laws) and POTUS (executive orders) pass things all the time without running them by SCOTUS first to see if they are constitutional.
 Your state is most likely just as guilty of this as the Feds are.

-I am reminded what California Judge Hector Ramon said to me before he retired.
-One of his biggest concerns was that juveniles were brought into (essentially) criminal court and given adult sentences without adult protections (jury trial rights).
+One of California Judge Hector Ramon biggest concerns, before he retired, was that juveniles were brought into (essentially) criminal court and given adult sentences without adult protections (jury trial rights).
 ASFA did essentially the same thing.
 It brought parents into court and gave them terrible sentences, the loss of a child (aka as #TPR, termination of parental rights) without a corresponding due process protection of jury trial rights.

 Also, far too many of California’s children that landed up with supposedly “fit” adoptive “parents” (instead of foster parents) were actually placed back up for “second chance adoptions” or privately sold them to someone else.
-This is even after the adoptive “parents” were being paid a continuous monthly amount to care for these children.
+This is even after the adoptive “parents” were being paid a continuous monthly amount to care for these children (after adoption).

-Who help passed ASFA?
-First Lady, or FLOTUS, Hillary Clinton, who was previously a lawyer in a private law firm.
+Who helped to pass ASFA?
+The First Lady, or FLOTUS, Hillary Clinton, who was previously a lawyer in a private law firm.
 She met with the Association of Family and Conciliation Court, the AFCC net of colluding judges, attorneys, minor counsel, social workers, psychologist, etc..
 Everyone who would ultimately get most of the ASFA funding.
 She was pivotal for getting ASFA passed through Congress and served as the honorary chairperson of the AFCC Second World Congress less than four years later.
 Thankfully, it appears as if Chelsea Clinton has stopped supporting the AFCC. #NoAFCC.